openwsn-berkeley/openwsn-on-iotlab/A8/README.md

 	1 2 3 5 6 7 9 14 16
 	---failed List---
 	4 10 11 12 13 15

-### Install dependency software

-	chang@saclay:~/A8/experiment$ python install.py

-The software has to be installed on a8-m3-node as it requires *sudo* permission and there is not password on loged iot-lab server.
-Be default the command will log into a8-node-9 to install the software.
-Since the software is shared with all nodes, it not required to install again on each a8 nodes.

-Note: It's recommended to zip the directory: /usr/lib/python2.7/site-packages/ into a tar.gz file under A8 folder.
-Since some packages may need compiling for installation and it takes too long time to finish.
-Unzip the tar.gz file to overwriten the /usr/lib/python2.7/site-packages will do that exactly same thing as 'python install.py' but with much less time.

-To zip the site-packages folder:

-	chang@saclay:~/A8$ tar -czvf site-packages.tar.gz /usr/lib/python2.7/site-packages/

-To unzip the tar.gz file:

-	chang@saclay:~/A8$ ssh root@node-a8-2
-	root@node-a8-2:~# cd A8/
-	root@node-a8-2:~/A8# tar -xzf site-packages.tar.gz -C /

 ### Run moteProbe.py on multiple nodes